 Caiman is focused on meeting the needs of our dedicated producer base by aligning our activities with drilling schedules and staying ahead of infrastructure requirements.
 Our objective is to ensure that our customers have the right facilities in place at the right time to rapidly and efficiently get their products to high-value markets.
-Caiman manages and operates Blue Racer Midstream, a joint venture with Dominion to develop midstream assets in the liquids rich area of the emerging Utica Shale play.
+Caiman manages and operates Blue Racer Midstream, which develops midstream assets in the liquids rich area of the emerging Utica Shale play.
 We are driven by superior execution and customer service.
 Learn more about Blue Racer and Caiman's activities in the Utica here.

 We pride ourselves on performance and the ability to execute quickly and decisively.
 Our track record in the Marcellus is a good example.
 We initiated business development activities in the rich gas area of the Marcellus in May 2009.
 By July of that year we had funded a major interconnect with an interstate pipeline, Texas Eastern, in Marshall County, West Virginia.
 Construction of our gathering and processing system began in November, and we began flowing gas in March 2010, bringing our first cryogenic processing plant, Fort Beeler, online in January 2011.
 We continued to expand our footprint in the Marcellus with the construction of additional gathering lines and processing plants, and NGL pipeline and a fractionation facility on the Ohio River with truck, barge, and pipeline access.
 To address the unique characteristics of the rich gas production and the difficult logistical aspects of trucking large volumes of produced liquid hydrocarbons in the field, we constructed the first high pressure condensate gathering system in the Marcellus.

 On April 27, 2012, Caiman’s West Virginia assets were sold to Williams Partners (NYSE: WPZ) for approximately $2.5 billion.
 Learn more about our record in the Marcellus here.